Five ways to fire up the engagement bang you deliver for the budget buck

 1. Start with the end in mind

-Before you even think about booking a venue or sending out invites, be clear about why you want to get your people together in the first place.
+Before you think about booking a venue or sending out invites, be clear about why you want to get your people together in the first place.
 Then imagine it is six months after you’ve switched the lights off at the conference venue.
 Ask yourself what you want to see your people doing, what you want people to be saying and what you want people to be feeling, as a consequence of your event.
-And not just your event’s participants, but their direct reports too.
+And not just your event’s participants, but their direct reports too, even though they didn’t come to your event.

 2. Explore how aligned your people are